mohammedismailb18/RSA-El-Gamal-ECC-Encryption-Decryption-and-Digital-Signatures/README.md

 # RSA-El-Gamal-ECC-Encryption-Decryption-and-Digital-Signatures
 Assignment done as part of Introduction to Information Security Course (CS4062D).
 All programs are written in C++ using NTL library.
+For installing NTL library refer <a href = "https://libntl.org/doc/tour-unix.html">this.</a>

 ## 1. RSA Encryption and Decryption
 1. Choose two primes p and q of no of bits l.
 Let n = p * q